 As an example, take a company employing a large number of women.
-Changes in maternity rights may have a major impact on such a business – and the alert business will keep an eye out for changes in such legislation.
+Changes in maternity rights and/or paternity rights may have a major impact on such a business – and the alert business will keep an eye out for changes in such legislation.

 Often the political factors spill over into economic factors.
 Politicians don’t operate in a vacuum, and many political changes result from changes in the economy or in social and cultural mores.